Skip to content

 Who Should Invest In the Vans UltraRange VR3 Shoe?

 The Vans UltraRange VR3 Shoe can be a great option to explore if you’re wanting a Vans model for all-day wear, standing, and walking.
-This shoe delivers a slightly more responsive midsole and cushion compared to models like the Vans Sk8-Hi.
+This shoe delivers a slightly more responsive midsole and cushion compared to models like the heavier Sk8-Hi.

 On top of this, the UltraRange VR3 Shoe also has a fairly unique sole construction and shape compared to other Vans models.
-For context, typically Vans will have flatter and more consistent soles which most Vans fans love them for.
+For context, typically, Vans will have flatter and more consistent soles, which most Vans fans love them for.

 When you’re walking long distances or standing all day and you want a zero-drop shoe with more cushion, I think most will enjoy the comfort of the UltraRange VR3 and how it feels on the ground.